ros2hp/grmgr/README.md

 Not only could grmgr respond to scaling events from external systems it could also feed into an application dashboard with information about the degree of parallelism in each component of the application in realtime.

-So the benefits from grmgr, above normal goroutine throttling are significant, particularly as the coding effort is minimal.
+So the benefits from grmgr, above normal goroutine throttling are significant, particularly as the coding effort is so minimal.

 Lets look at some code examples...